dxpr/analyze_ai_brand_voice/README.md

 ## INTRODUCTION

-The Analyze AI Brand Voice module provides AI-powered ai brand voice consistency analysis for Drupal content, measuring how well content aligns with your organization's ai brand voice guidelines.
+The AI Brand Voice Analysis module provides AI-powered brand voice consistency analysis for Drupal content, measuring how well content aligns with your organization's brand voice guidelines.

 The primary use case for this module is to:

 - **Analyze** content using AI processing
-- **Score** text content against ai brand voice guidelines:
+- **Score** text content against brand voice guidelines
-  - Overall alignment with ai brand voice (-1 to 1)
 - **Guide** content creators with instant AI feedback
 - **Customize** brand voice guidelines through a simple hook

 Goals:

-- A focused AI brand voice analysis solution for Drupal content
+- A focused brand voice analysis solution for Drupal content
 - A stable, maintainable API for AI-powered content evaluation
 - Integration with the Analyze framework for consistent reporting
-- Simple, zero-configuration setup with built-in ai brand voice guidelines
+- Simple setup with built-in brand voice guidelines
 - Flexible brand voice customization through Drupal's hook system

 ## REQUIREMENTS